andreasabel/haskell-style-guide/haskell-style.md

 ### Line Length

-Maximum line length should be *80 characters*.
+Maximum line length should be 80 characters in general.
+No complaints if you extend this to 100 characters now and then.
-Exceptions are possible, for instance for lines that do debug printing.
+Exceptions beyond 100 characters are possible, for instance for lines that do debug printing.

 ### Indentation